leicht-io/BeoGram-4002-RIAA/README.md

 ![alt text](./images/screenshot.png)

+## Requirements

+- Two-stage gain.
+- Low noise.
+- Plug'n'Play / Drop-in replacement.
+- ...

 ## Roadmap

 - Finish the schematics for the prototype.
 - Finish the PCB design for the prototype.

-- Test the RIAA with adequate equipment.
+-Test the RIAA with adequate equipment.
+- ...

 ## Contributing